The Topology of Poker: Introduction

 \section{Introduction}

 In the popular ``Texas Hold'em'' variant of poker (see e.g.~\cite{MR2656351}*{Chapter~22}), you and each of your opponents are dealt two cards, and five cards will be dealt to the table.
-The winner is the player making the best $5$-card poker game out of their's and the table's.
-Suppose you hold $A\heartsuit K\heartsuit$.
-Not yet knowing the table cards, should you bid?
+The winner is the player making the best $5$-card poker game out of their's and the table's cards.
+Suppose you hold $J\clubsuit10\clubsuit$ and two other players respectively hold $2\diamondsuit2\heartsuit$ and $K\clubsuit2\clubsuit$.
+Who is favourite?
+And what happens after one of the opponents folds?

-Whether you will win depends of course on the holdings of the other players, as well as the table cards; so at best there could exist values, say in $[0,1]$, ascribed to your and your opponents' hands, and such that the largest value wins on average over the table cards.
-Such values are at the heart of von Neumann's analysis of poker~\cite{zbMATH02577401}.
+Knowing the winning probabilities of a hand against another one is fundamental to any poker strategy, and are at the heart of von Neumann's analysis of poker~\cite{zbMATH02577401}.
+What we argue, however, is that winning probabilities \emph{give at best partial information on the current game state}, and sometimes \emph{are meaningless}.

-Let us pause to consider a much simpler game, ``Rock, Paper, Scissors''.
-There is no ordering on the set of plays, because $R<P<S<R$.
-What we shall see is that, in fact, poker presents an extremely rich set of such phenomena.
+Let us pause to consider a much simpler game, ``Rock, Paper, Scissors'' (RPS).
+It would be absurd, in a televised retransmission of a RPS match, to display winning probabilities for each player, since by the game's symmetry each player wins against one play and loses against another.
+The situation, in poker, is \emph{far worse}, due both to the richness of the game and to the high number of players (typically, $8$).